-You may select either 2T or 4T torch switch operation.
-The unit also has an extremely good duty cycle even in high ambient temperatures and is fabricated in NewArc's usual robust external casing.
-RT2500 is designed to meet all types of environmental conditions and is ideal for production, site and maintenance applications
+You may select either HF or contact ignition and 2T or 4T torch switch operation.
+The unit has an excellent duty cycle in high ambient temperatures, and is designed to meet all types of environmental conditions.
+It is ideal for production, site and maintenance applications.